Gerardufoin/DinoRPG-Animations/src/smonster/README.md

 # Monsters

 The following is the list of all the monsters in Dino-RPG.
-Checked monsters are the ones recreated in the project as of yet.
+All monsters have been recreated in the project, and can be instantiated by setting the "gfx" value for the "Add" action to one of the following id.

 -   [x] goupi
 -   [x] goupi2